Jackett/Jackett/README.md

 ### Install as service
 1. Download and extract the latest `Jackett.Binaries.LinuxAMDx64.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases)
-2. To install Jackett as a service, open the Terminal and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
+2. To install Jackett as a service, open a Terminal, cd to the jackett folder and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
 The service will start on each logon.
 You can always stop it by running `systemctl stop jackett.service` from Terminal.
 You can start it again it using `systemctl start jackett.service`.
 Logs are stored as usual under `~/.config/Jackett/log.txt` and also in `journalctl -u jackett.service`.

 ### Run without installing as a service
-Download and extract the latest `Jackett.Binaries.LinuxAMDx64.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett with the command `./jackett`
+Download and extract the latest `Jackett.Binaries.LinuxAMDx64.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases), open a Terminal, cd to the jackett folder and run Jackett with the command `./jackett`

 ### home directory
 If you want to run it with a user without a /home directory you need to add `Environment=XDG_CONFIG_HOME=/path/to/folder` to your systemd file, this folder will be used to store your config files.